avr-rust/delay/README.md

 # avr-delay

 The intent of this library is to provide avr specific delay routines similar to the ones provided by the arduino library.
+The public functions are:

+    delay(count: i32)

+is a raw delay loop.
+Each loop is 4 cycles.
+The asm section can loop 65536 times.
+Initial overhead is about 13 cycles.
+Each outer loop has an overhead of about 11 cycles.

+    delay_us(us: i32)

+delay _us_ microseconds

+    delay_ms(ms:i32)

+delay _ms_ milliseconds

 A simple example of how to use it follows.